Theodore J. Howard: Reverend would 'stop on a dime to pray with someone'

 “He would form relationships, he would get to know people,” said Morello, of Wading River.
 “He was really one of the good guys.
 He was the real deal.”

-That emphasis on relationships took center stage with Religion and People (RAP) and Adults Coming Together to Share (ACTS) two programs Howard implemented at St. Mark’s that continue today.
+That emphasis on relationships took center stage with Religion and People and Adults Coming Together to Share, two programs Howard implemented at St. Mark’s that continue today.

 RAP, for teens, and ACTS, for adults, met in the homes of various parishioners and allowed members an opportunity to explore their Catholic faith and discuss their struggles.

-Howard is also credited for overseeing the church’s expansion, which included adding a center for events and making the building handicap accessible.
-He himself was able to benefit from this forward thinking; in the later years of his ministry Howard would celebrate mass using a walker, sitting atop a bar stool so that he could be seen by parishioners.
+Howard is also credited with overseeing the church’s expansion, which included adding a center for events and making the building accessible to the disabled.
+He himself was able to benefit from this forward thinking; in the later years of his ministry, Howard would celebrate Mass using a walker, sitting atop a bar stool so he could be seen by parishioners.

 “He just loved it.
 He loved his life and being a priest,” said his sister-in-law Maureen Howard.
 “He knew how to speak with people and let them know God loved them and that he loved them.
 He had a very good, full life and was loved in return.”